-EU leader urges Trump not to ditch Paris climate deal
+EU, China unite behind Paris climate deal

 - At G7 summit, leaders expressed dismay at Trump's climate stance

-(CNN)European Council President Donald Tusk tweeted a direct appeal to US President Donald Trump early Thursday not to pull the United States out of the Paris Agreement on climate change.
+(CNN)EU leaders and China vowed to push forward together with the Paris Agreement on climate change Thursday, as the world waits to see whether US President Donald Trump will pull his country out of the landmark accord.

-Trump has said he will announce his decision on the landmark climate accord later Thursday.
+Trump has said he will announce his decision on the climate deal later Thursday.
 Two senior US officials familiar with Trump's plans told CNN on Wednesday that the US President is expected to withdraw from the Paris accord.

-If so, this would be a major break from international partners -- including the European Union -- that would isolate the United States in global efforts to curb global warming.
+Such a move would be a major break from international partners that would isolate the United States in global efforts to curb global warming.

-In what appeared to be a last-ditch appeal, Tusk tweeted: "@realDonaldTrump please don't change the (political) climate for the worse."

-Tusk's intervention came as the European Union and China announced they were standing together to push forward implementation of the accord, an unusual alliance that emphasizes the absence of the United States from the playing field.
+Now EU and Chinese leaders have banded together in unusual alliance that emphasizes the absence of the United States from the playing field.

-"The EU and China are joining forces to forge ahead on the implementation of the Paris Agreement and accelerate the global transition to clean energy," EU Commissioner on Climate Action and Energy Miguel Arias Cañete told CNN in a statement.
+EU Commissioner on Climate Action and Energy Miguel Arias Cañete also told CNN in a statement that the EU and China "are joining forces to forge ahead on the implementation of the Paris Agreement and accelerate the global transition to clean energy.

 "No one should be left behind, but the EU and China have decided to move forward.
 Our successful cooperation on issues like emissions trading and clean technologies are bearing fruit.
 Now is the time to further strengthen these ties to keep the wheels turning for ambitious global climate action."